Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov

-The remaining of the paper is organized as follows: Section 2 discusses maximum pseudo-likelihood (MPL) estimation and provides derivations for the expected Fisher information regarding the spatial dependence parameter $\beta$ using both first and second derivatives of the pseudo-likelihood function on a pairwise isotropic GMRF model.
-Intuitive interpretations for these two measures are also discussed.
-In Section 3 we show an expression for the global entropy on a GMRF model (a probability-based counterpart to Fisher information), given by the expected value of self-information, a local uncertainty measure based on the observation of a contextual configuration pattern defined by a Markovian neighborhood.
-The results suggest a connection between maximum pseudo-likelihood and minimum entropy conditions on a MRF.
-Section 4 presents an exact expression for the asymptotic variance of the MPL estimator of $\beta$ as a ratio of both forms of Fisher information, showing that accuracy on the estimation of $\beta$ depends essentially on the massive presence of contextual patterns satisfying two intuitive conditions: high local likelihood (minimization of one form of Fisher information) and stability, that is, the local log-likelihood is not flat, which means that small variations on data cannot cause abrupt changes on the spatial dependence structure (maximization of another form of Fisher information).
-Section 6 shows some illustrative computational experiments using Markov Chain Monte Carlo simulations and some results on detecting and extracting relevant information from GMRF outcomes, represented here by noisy images.
-Finally, Section 7 presents the conclusions, final remarks and possibilities for future works.
+The remaining of the paper is organized as follows: Section 2 discusses a technique for $\beta$ estimation called maximum pseudo-likelihood (MPL) and provides derivations for the observed Fisher information in an isotropic pairwise GMRF model.
+Intuitive interpretations for the two versions of this measure are discussed.
+In Section 3 we derive analytical expressions for the computation of the expected Fisher information.
+In Section 4 an expression for the global entropy in a GMRF model is shown.
+The results suggest a connection between maximum pseudo-likelihood and minimum entropy criteria in GMRF's.
+Section 5 discusses the asymptotic variance of $\beta$'s maximum pseudo-likelihood estimator.
+In Section 6 the definition of \emph{Fisher curve} of a system as a parametric trajectory in the information space is proposed.
+Section 7 shows the experimental setup.
+Computational simulations with both Markov Chain Monte Carlo algorithms and real data were conducted, showing the effectiveness of the proposed tools in extracting relevant information from complex systems.
+Finally, Section 8 presents our conclusions, final remarks and possibilities for future works.